Brittany Hambleton

 • Ulcerative colitis [6]

-If you have flatulence that occurs over a long period of time, or is accompanied with other symptoms like abdominal pain or a sudden change in your bowel movements, you should contact your doctor.
+If you have flatulence that occurs over a long period of time, or is accompanied by other symptoms like abdominal pain or a sudden change in your bowel movements, you should contact your doctor.

 Smelling Farts is… Good for You Too?